BlogStudyWhat the HSC Chemistry Exam Will Look Like

 • Outline: Sketch in general terms; indicate the main features of

-You can grab the rest of the terms and definitions here!
+Check out the rest of the NESA terms and definitions!

 For the full 9 marks, you have to not only know the meanings of accuracy, validity and reliability and how theyโ€™re different.
 But, you also had to include experimental methods that would enhance each of these (i.e. all three).

-Slip down to 8 marks, and you only addressed two terms from accuracy, validity, reliability.
+Slip down to 8 marks, and you only addressed two terms from accuracy, validity, and reliability.

 The exam writer allocated that number of lines for a reason, and that reason was to try and keep your answer concise.